 To this add in 2 (15 ounce) cans of tomato sauce.
 I also add a little water to each empty can, swirl it around to catch any extra sauce clinging to the inside of the can and add that in as well.

-Next add in 2 cans (rinsed and drained) pinto beans and 1 can red kidney beans, also rinsed and drained.
+Next add in 2 cans (drained and rinsed) pinto beans and 1 can red kidney beans, also drained and rinsed.
 Along with 2 teaspoons kosher salt and 1 teaspoon sugar.
 Adding the sugar offsets the acidity of the tomato sauce.

-Stir, cover and simmer on medium-low to low for 20 to 30 minutes.
+Then cover and simmer on medium-low to low for 20 to 30 minutes or until hot.

 This is the BEST chili, but every chili recipe needs some toppings.
 Am I right?